 Pet waste pollutes our local water sources.
-Rainwater washes pet waste directly into Lexington’s storm sewers which drain to streams.
-Seven of the nine watersheds in Fayette County have impaired streams due to bacteria caused by pollutants like pet waste.
+Rainwater washes pet waste directly into Lexington’s storm sewers which then drain to streams.
+Seven of the nine watersheds in Fayette county contain streams with harmful bacteria in their waters.
+This bacteria is caused by pollutants like pet waste.
 Do your part by picking up after you pet.

 Decomposing pet waste uses up oxygen that fish and plants need.

 Pet waste contains nutrients that encourage algae to grow in streams.